--Reviewed by Acy
+-Reviewed by Lauren

--Reviewed by Jason
+-Reviewed by Bailyn

 -Reviewed by Liesl

--Reviewed by Lisa
+-Reviewed by Connor

--Reviewed by Kendra
+-Reviewed by Georgia

--Reviewed by Cynthia
+-Reviewed by Madison

--Reviewed by Cynthia
+-Reviewed by Stacy

 The Ritual is a very effective tale of horror that takes some really fun and unexpected twists.
 Without giving too much away, four friends go trekking through the Scandinavian wilderness and get lost.
 As you might expect strife, isolation, and horror follow.
 This is a great read for fans of the film based on this book, The Blair Witch Project, Deliverance, or Lords of Chaos.